This blog may contain affiliate links. Read our disclosure policy for more info.

 28. Go camping!

-If you’re on a budget you can still enjoy Banff without breaking the bank!
-One of the best ways to save money is to go camping instead of booking a pricey hotel!
+If you’re on a budget, you can still enjoy Banff without breaking the bank!
+In fact, one of the best ways to save money while still enjoying the incredible natural scenery is to go camping instead of booking a pricey hotel.
 There are a few different campgrounds located within Banff National Park and a lot of them are very close to Banff Town.

 Tunnel Mountain is just a 5-minute drive from Banff and is the closest campground to town.
 It has powered RV sites as well as sites suitable for tenting.
-Book this well in advance, as sites book up very quickly during the summer.
+We made sure to book this well in advance, and we recommend you do the same!
+Sites book up very quickly during the summer, and with a location as good as this, we can totally see why.

 You’ll also find a large campground at Two Jacks Lake.
-Although a short drive from town, this location is peaceful and beautiful.
+Although this is also a short 13-minute drive from town, this location is so peaceful and beautiful, so much so that you won’t want to leave!

-All campgrounds in Banff National Park are managed by Parks Canada.
-Expect to pay around $30 CAD per night depending on the campground and facilities.
+All campgrounds in Banff National Park are managed by Parks Canada, which makes it super easy to check out each campground, as well as the services they offer, online.
+As for fees, you can expect to pay around $30 CAD per night depending on the campground and facilities.

 Hot Tip: When I say these campgrounds book out quick, I mean it!
 You should plan to be online the minute bookings open to secure your site.
 Bookings for the summer generally open in the late winter or spring, but this date changes every year so be sure to follow up on it.